 Michael Hankinson

 I am an Assistant Professor of Political Science at the George Washington University.
 I study American politics, with a focus on political behavior, representation, local politics, and inequality.
-Specifically, I use original data to show how collective outcomes in housing, health policy, and voting behavior are all shaped by the spatial scale of institutions.
+I use original data to show how federalism shapes political behavior and collective outcomes in infrastructure — from housing to clean energy.
+For 2024-2025, I am on sabbatical and a Fellow at the Center for the Study of Democratic Politics at Princeton University's School of International and Public Affairs.

 Methodologically, I leverage geocodable observational data as well as original survey and experimental approaches.
-My research has been published in the American Political Science Review, The Journal of Politics, Political Behavior, Social Forces, and Urban Affairs Review.
+My research has received the Susan Clarke Young Scholar Award from the American Political Science Association and has been published in peer-reviewed journals including the American Political Science Review, the Journal of Politics, Political Behavior, Social Forces, and Urban Affairs Review.
+I have also received external funding for this research from organizations including the Russell Sage Foundation and Time-sharing Experiments for the Social Sciences (TESS).

 Prior to joining the George Washington University, I was an assistant professor in the Department of Political Science at Baruch College, City University of New York and prior to that I was a postdoctoral fellow in the Department of Politics at Oberlin College.
 I received my Ph.D. in Government and Social Policy from Harvard University and my B.A. in Political Science and Environmental Thought & Practice from the University of Virginia.